Health examinations

 For the list of medical institutions under contract, see the “Physical Examination Reservation System”.

-Criteria for Health Screening Institutions with Transgender Support: Please refer to the latest version of the relevant criteria in the 'News from Health Insurance' for details.
+Criteria for Health Screening Institutions with Transgender Support: Please refer to the latest version of the relevant criteria in the here for details.

 In principle, health checkups should be taken at the contracted medical institutions.